-Before going to the Côte d’Azur, I have heard a lot about it, reading about “the famous names on the French Riviera beaches”, exclusive resorts, Hollywood stars who once got wet in shallow waters of Cannes, Nice, Saint-Tropez, about princess Grace, Picasso’s retreat.
+When it comes to things to do in French Riviera, I came prepared.
+I already knew a lot about Côte d’Azur, reading about the famous names on its beaches, exclusive resorts, and Hollywood stars who once got wet in the shallow waters of Cannes, Nice, Saint-Tropez, about Princess Grace and Picasso’s retreat.

-The Film Festival in Cannes or the Casino in Monte Carlo are the things you just have to hear about over the years, and the whole coast is wrapped in such a cloud of glamour-like advertisement that you have to think that this is probably “the best place on Earth”, with “the best sea and the best beaches”, and “the best…” everything!
-Prices included accordingly, of course.
+The Film Festival in Cannes or the Casino in Monte Carlo are the things you just have to hear about over the years, and the whole coast is wrapped in such a cloud of glamour-like advertisement that you have to think that this is probably “the best place on Earth”, with “the best sea and the best beaches”, and “the best…” everything.
+Prices are included accordingly, of course.

-Well, think again!
+Well, think again.
 Or better yet – go there and see it for yourself and you will get the picture.

 Also, it’s quite expensive if you want to dine in popular restaurants or sleep in famous hotels.
 But, those are not the only options.

-Also, French Riviera beaches are lovely, especially in small villages along the coast, but if you are looking for a vacation retreat with the beach and the sea high on your agenda, this shouldn’t be your first pick.
+Also, French Riviera beaches are pretty, especially in small villages along the coast, but if you are looking for a vacation retreat with the beach and the sea high on your agenda, this shouldn’t be your first pick.
 People come here because it is the French Riviera, not because it has “the best snorkeling ever”.

-It was 2003, extremely hot August, I spent few weeks in Paris, chasing around places that the 19th century artists occupied, went to Giverny and Rouen to visit Claude Monet‘s house (more about it in previous Glimpses!), and a friend and I have decided to go swimming for a few days.
+It was 2003, an extremely hot August.
+I spent a few weeks in Paris for the first time, chasing around places that the 19th century artists occupied, went to Giverny and Rouen to visit Claude Monet‘s house (more about it in the previous posts), and a friend and I have decided to go swimming for a few days.

 Peek into Saint-Tropez

-(I think that the Isabelle pass is now about 12 euros.)
+(I think that the Isabelle pass is now about 12 Euros.)

-Not only that the French would advise you not to go because of such crowds, since there are a lot of other pretty little towns along the coast, but you will also stumble upon the same “recommendations” in guide-books (as I did).
+Not only that the French would advise you not to go because of such crowds, since there are a lot of other pretty little towns along the coast, but you will also stumble upon the same “recommendations” in guidebooks (as I did).
 But, still, I had to peek at least, to take a walk and have a coffee overlooking the sea.

-Stroll around Cannes and Nice
+Cannes and Nice

-There is the old fortress overlooking Nice and you will have one great view of the bay from its terraces.
+There is the old fortress overlooking Nice and you will have a great view of the bay from its terraces.
 On the other hand, Cannes is proud of its Palais des Festivals et de Congres, where the famous Film Festival is taking place.
 Both of these towns have few museums, nice wide squares with fountains.
-And I just loved the Old Town of Nice (such charming authentic architecture), and the Flower Market.
+And I just loved the Old Town of Nice (such charming authentic architecture), and Flower Market.

-Admire the bay of Monaco
+Bay of Monaco

-You might find it interesting to know that the first part of the Casino was designed by Charles Garnier who actually did the design for the Paris’ Opera House.
-In Monaco it is possible to visit the Royal Palace, the private royal collection of antique cars, Oceanography museum, the exotic Cactus Garden, etc.
+You might find it interesting that the first part of the Casino was designed by Charles Garnier who actually did the design for the Paris Opera House.
+In Monaco, it is possible to visit the Royal Palace, the private royal collection of antique cars, the Oceanography museum, the exotic Cactus Garden, etc.